RainYuY/RainYuY/README.md

   1. Dubbo usage support
   2. Dubbo function consultation
   3. Want to contribute to Dubbo
-  You can contact via the community mailing list (preferred), send me an email, or add my contact information.
+  You can reach out by raising an Issue, contacting via the community mailing list (preferred), sending me an email, or adding my contact information.

 - 📫 How to reach me: **rainyu@apache.org** | WeChat: Momoka_Ryo